Methods

 Raman spectroscopy

 The phonon spectra allow for phase identification and estimation of thermodynamic properties.
 Raman spectroscopy is particularly powerful for studying icy materials (e.g., H2O, NH3, CH4, and CO2) and volatile components in materials.
 Our system is capable of 2D scan of the samples (both diamond-anvil cell and multi-anvil press) as well as in situ high pressure measurements in diamond-anvil cell.
-Recent examples: Allen-Sutter et al. (2020, PSJ), Ko et al. (2022, GRL).
+Recent examples: Allen-Sutter et al. (2020, PSJ), and Ko et al. (2022, GRL).

 Electron Microscopy